UnbelievableLion/LinuxSound/MIDI/Alsa/Introduction.md

 ```

-The ALSA sequencer seds MIDI "wire" events.
+The ALSA sequencer sends MIDI "wire" events.
 This does not include
 MIDI file events such as Text or Lyric Meta-events.
 This makes it
-pretty useless for a MIDI player.
+pretty useless for a Karaoke player.
 It is possible to modify the
 file reader `aplaymid`to send Meta Events to, say,
 a listener (like the Java MetaEventListener), but as these come
 from the file reader rather than the sequencer they generally arrive well